 Commercial mortgage loans are usually non-recourse in nature.
 Therefore, if a commercial borrower defaults on the commercial loan, then the options for financial recovery are limited in nature.
 To the extent the underlying default rates with respect to the pool or tranche of commercial real estate loans in which the Master Fund directly or indirectly invests increase, the performance of the Master Fund investments related thereto may be adversely affected.
 Default rates and losses on commercial loans will be affected by a number of factors, including global, regional and local economic conditions in the area where the properties are located, the borrower's equity in the underlying property and/or assets and the financial circumstances of the borrower.
 A decline in specific real estate or credit markets may result in higher delinquencies and defaults.
 See "-Foreclosure Risk" below.
-In the event of default, the lender will have no right to assets beyond collateral attached to the commercial loan are the only options before an ultimate foreclosure on the commercial property.
+In the event of default, the lender will have no right to assets beyond collateral attached to the commercial mortgage loan.
+In certain instances, a negotiated settlement or an amendment to the terms of the commercial loan are the only options before an ultimate foreclosure on the commercial property.
 A foreclosure is costly and often protracted by litigation and bankruptcy restrictions.
 The ultimate disposition of a foreclosed property may also yield a price insufficient to cover the cost of the foreclosure process and the balance attached to the defaulted commercial loan.